julianmclain/algorithms-mixtape/algorithms_mixtape/hash_tables/README.md

 A Hash Table is a data structure which organizes data using hash functions in order to support quick lookups.

-Hash tables are used to implement many data structures, 2 of the most common uses are the hash set and hash map.
+Hash Tables are used to implement several data structures such as Hash Maps, Hash Sets, and Bloom Filters.

-- The hash set is one of the implementations of a set data structure to store no repeated values.
-- The hash map is one of the implementations of a map data structure to store (key, value) pairs.

 The key idea behind hash tables is to use a hash function to map keys to buckets.
 To be more specific: